-There is just enough water available in the reservoir to make one full sized batch of cubes.
-The water pump may pick up some air at the end of the freezing cycle, so at the end of freeze some bubbles in the pump discharge hose is normal.
-If the water pump stops pumping water before the end of freeze, the cube size control may be set too cold, or the water system may be leaking water.
+There is exactly enough water available in the reservoir to make one full sized batch of cubes.
+The water pump may pick up some air at the end of the freezing cycle: this is normal.
+If the water pump runs out of water before the end of freeze, the cube size control may be set too cold, or the water system may be leaking water.